i112358/Deliverable-4/README.md

 After the changes, I ran the program with VisualVM again and this time it was like this:
 ![Profile after] (/profiles/CPUprofile_after.JPG)

+We can see that the convertToInt was almost gone.
+The time for runContinuous also dropped considerably.
+The performance was slightly improved.